NaNa7Miiii/Coreml-Performance-App/README.md

 # Coreml-Performance-App
-This project is based on [Vladimir Chernykh coreml-performance project for iOS](https://github.com/vladimir-chernykh/coreml-performance).
-Our implementation extends the original project by adding a user interface to simplify model selection and device configuration.
+This project is mostly based on [Vladimir Chernykh coreml-performance project for iOS](https://github.com/vladimir-chernykh/coreml-performance).
+This implementation extends the original project by adding a user interface to simplify model selection and device configuration.
 Additionally, I've added a screen-off latency function to get a better performance, hopefully.

 # Quick Start
 1. Clone the repository